kfahn22/toy_discord_bot/README.md

 ## Adding slash commands using the SlashCommandBuilder

-- The name of the file is the name of the slash command, for example for `choochoo.js`
+- The convention is to name the file is the name of the slash command, for example for `choochoo.js`

 `const { SlashCommandBuilder } = require('discord.js');`
 `const replies = ["🚂🌈💖", "Choo choo!", "Ding! 🛎", "Never forget this dot!"];`